Ricken Patel Thoughts and Consulting

 Connecting for Change

-As Founding CEO of Avaaz for 16 years I used to write emails to 65 million people and manage a team of 150.
-Now I write for whoever signs up at this website, and I have a little time free for consulting.
-I believe the world desperately needs transpartisan, nontribalist, and transformative vision, and I feel called to focus on writing, and connect with others with whom I can make magic and build wisdom.
+As Founding CEO of Avaaz for 16 beautiful years I used to write emails to 65 million people.
+Now I write for whomever signs up at this site, advise some of the world's leading change-makers, and am building my next dream.
+I'm a besotted dad of 3 scrumptious kiddies and happy husband to my amazing wife Jeaneal.
+I believe the world desperately needs transpartisan, nontribalist, and transformative vision and action.
+We need it to protect liberal democracy, humanity and life itself, partly through building a stronger, kinder, wiser culture.
+I'm keen to connect with others with whom I can make magic and grow in wisdom.

 Use the form below to get the best ideas, writing, insights and opportunities I can offer from a transpartisan, transformative perspective.